rayhanadev/personal-website-v8/src/content/work/tech-justice-lab.md

 current: false
 location: West Lafayette, IN
 locationType: on-site
 description: The Tech Justice Lab is a research group at Purdue University that studies the social implications of technology.
-I am conducting research on global misinformation and disinformation campaigns affecting marginalized communities and soft-power strategies that governments use to influence public opinion.
+I conducted research on agent behaviors that complement, foster, and enhance human experiences.
 skills:
   - research
   - literature reviews